coderjojo/coderjojo/README.md

   <!-- <img src="https://raw.githubusercontent.com/coderjojo/coderjojo/master/img/github.gif" width=100>
   <br><br> -->
   <samp>
     I'm <a href="https://coderjojo.netlify.app/">Vedant</a> currently a Final Year CSE student at <a href="http://www.viit.ac.in/">@VIIT </a> and aspiring software developer:computer:.
-Currently I'm learning about Distributed Ledger Technology, Software Development, DevOps and Web Security.
+My interest lies in field of Distributed Ledger Technologies, Software Development, DevOps and Web Security.
 Occasionaly I do participate in Hackathons :bulb: and I have a love/hate relationship with Programming :neutral_face:
   </samp>
 </p>